HariSekhon/DevOps-Perl-tools/README.md

 #### Web

-- `watch_url.pl` - watches a given url, outputting status code and optionally selected output, useful for debugging web farms behind load balancers and seeing the distribution to different servers (tip: set a /hostname handler to return which server you're hitting for each request in real-time).
-I also use this a ping replacement to google.com to check internet networking in environments where everything except HTTP traffic is blocked
+- `watch_url.pl` - watches a given url, outputting status code and optionally selected output
+  - Useful for debugging web farms behind load balancers and seeing the distribution to different servers
+  - Tip: set a /hostname handler to return which server you're hitting for each request in real-time
+  - I also use this a ping replacement to google.com to check internet networking in environments where everything except HTTP traffic is blocked
-- `watch_nginx_stats.pl` - watches nginx stats via the HttpStubStatusModule module
+- `watch_nginx_stats.pl` - watches nginx stats via the `HttpStubStatusModule` module

 #### Solr